-On November 22 Alberta's government released the new Climate Change Policy.
-This includes a number of areas to which Questor's high efficiency combustion and heat to power technologies provide sound solutions for.
-From methane emissions reduction to replacing coal powered electricity with electrical power generated from waste heat to overall energy efficiency our suite of technological solutions is ideal for this policy's targets.
-Further, the provision for small emitters under 100,000 tonnes per year of CO2e to be considered a large emitter at >100,000 tonnes per year of CO2e by aggregating their smaller facilities means that meaningful impact on emissions reductions can be made at these many smaller facilities where change will contribute to achieved goals.
+The Alberta government has released the new Climate Change Policy.
+The policy opens opportunities for Questor to provide high efficiency combustion and heat to power technologies solutions.
+The opportunities range from methane emissions reductions to replacing coal-powered electricity with electrical power generated from waste heat.
+Questor's solutions are ideal for this policy's targets, as they enable customers to reduce costs, comply with regulations and improve the profitability of their operations.
+Further policy changes require small emitters under 100,000 tonnes per year of CO2e to aggregate their facilities.
+The aggregation may result in the same level of compliance required by large emitter (>100,000 tonnes per year of CO2).
+Questor has developed solutions that have meaningful impact on emissions reductions for smaller facilities.